 Relations within the band and management had deteriorated also.
 The relentless crafting of his masterpiece "Electric Ladyland" in 1968, amidst a hoard of partying hangers-on, drove his manager/producer Chas Chandler away and further alienated Noel Redding (both remarked that Jim's personality changed when he began to settle back in the U.S.A.).
-In December of 1969, the band announced to the press that they would soon split up, in order to persue solo projects.
-On the last Experience tours of Europe and America in 1969, Jimi had tired of putting on a physical show, adopting a static, more serious approach on stage, concentrating fully on his playing.
+In December of 1968, the band announced to the press that they would soon split up, in order to persue solo projects.
+On the last Experience tours of Europe and America in 1969, Jimi had tired of putting on a physical show, generally adopting a static, more serious approach on stage, concentrating fully on his playing.
 He lost patience with fans who came to see the "Wild Man", demanding just the hits.
 He felt trapped in his own image and slightly homourously wished that audiences would sit and pay attention as though they were in church, his "Electric Church" as he called it, to convey his desire to touch people's very souls.
-Pressures built up all around him from his management and the lawsuit from PPX Enterprises and the cloying fans and opportunists.
+Pressures built up all around him from his managemen, the lawsuit from PPX Enterprises and the cloying fans and opportunists.

-Finally, the heavy demands of his management and record companies led him to reclusion in his homeland in mid 1969 after Noel and eventually Mitch left to continue with their own projects.
-The band had been touring solidly for two and half years, so it is fair to say that they needed a break aswell.
+By June, The Experience (temporarily) broke up. after touring pretty solidly for about two and half years, so it is fair to say that they needed a break from it all.
 After the wild escapade to London and around the world, Jimi was back home and now felt more comfortable with his original bass partner Billy Cox by his side again, just like in the old days (they had spent years touring the States in the early sixties).

-Straight after the dissolution of The Experience, he threw together a new group with Cox and some friends, which he Gypsy Son and Rainbows (or a Band Of Gypsys).
-Mitch came came briefly to play drums in this new 6 piece outfit.
-However, this revealed that Jimi was not really at ease with a larger group of musicians and the formation soon fell apart after a handfull of sessions and live performances (one of which was the immortalized on film at the legendary Woodstock festival).
+Immediately after the dissolution of The Experience, he threw together a new group with Cox and some friends, which he called Gypsy Son & Rainbows (or a Band Of Gypsys).
+Mitch came in briefly to play drums in this new 6 piece outfit.
+However, too much drug-taking, lack of discipline and a lack of leadership/material meant that the group soon fell apart after a handfull of sessions and live performances (one of which was the immortalized on film at the legendary Woodstock festival).

 One project he had in mind was a "Tommy"-like concept album, with the working title of "Black Gold".
 He had ideas to expand the theme to poetry, an animated film and perhaps an illustrated book.
 In the summer of 1970, Jimi did give some tapes to Mitch Mitchell (for him to familiarize himself with his new compositions) which included work on "Black Gold".
 Mitchell finally sold the tapes to Experience Hendrix who released one song in 2011 on the "West Coast Seattle Boy" box set.
 We await impatiently for the rest of the recordings.
 More about "Black Gold".

 In London, he made plans to get back to New York in order to finish the album (or bring the tapes back to London, to finish them with Chandler).
-However, on the morning of September the 18th 1970, he was found dead in a girlfriend's appartment and passed away on arrival.
+However, on the morning of September the 18th 1970, he was rushed to Casualty from a girlfriend's appartment and passed away on arrival.